gohugoio/hugoDocs/content/en/methods/page/Render.md

 ---
 title: Render
-description: Renders a content view template with the given page as context.
+description: Renders a view template with the given page as context.
 categories: []
 keywords: []
 params: